De | En

 Stress and Health

-(Deutsch) The social identity approach is used to demonstrate how personal and organizational identity is affected by emotions at work and that organizational identification can function as a valuable resource in coping with stressors.
-We analysed data from an experiment with 96 call centre agents to investigate relationships between positive and negative emotions, identification and strain...
+The social identity approach is used to demonstrate how personal and organizational identity is affected by emotions at work and that organizational identification can function as a valuable resource in coping with stressors.
+We analysed data from an experiment with...

 Opportunity, fair process and relationship value: Career development as a driver of proactive behavior